-5.14 Horticulture industry comprises fruit, nuts, flowers, turf and nursery products.
+- 5.18 Horticulture industry comprises fruit, nuts, flowers, turf and nursery products.
 The Horticulture Code of Conduct requires that all Traders (Wholesalers) must have a signed Horticulture Produce Agreements with all their grower suppliers a copy is required with the application.
-Nurseries are required to be registered and must be growing their own stock.
+Nurseries are required to be registered and must be growing their own stock. - 5.19 Under Drought conditions the minimum area under cultivation could be reduced for a period of time.